dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ```

 At this point, you need to provide two configuration settings:
-* `endpoint`: The URL of the observability backend to which telemetry data will be sent.
-This property is
+* `spec.export.dash0.endpoint`: The URL of the observability backend to which telemetry data will be sent.
+This property
-  mandatory.
+  is mandatory.
   Replace the value in the example above with the OTLP/gRPC endpoint of your Dash0 organization.
   The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com/settings.
   Note that the correct endpoint value will always start with `ingress.` and end in `dash0.com:4317`.
   A protocol prefix (eg. `https://`) should not be included in the value.
-* `authorizationToken` or `secretRef`: Exactly one of these two properties needs to be provided.
+* `spec.export.dash0.token` or `spec.export.dash0.secretRef`: Exactly one of these two properties needs to be provided.
-  If both are provided, `authorizationToken` will be used and `secretRef` will be ignored.
+  Providing both will cause a validation error when installing the Dash0Monitoring resource.
-    * `authorizationToken`: Replace the value in the example above with the Dash0 authorization token of your
+    * `spec.export.dash0.token`: Replace the value in the example above with the Dash0 authorization token of your
       organization.
       The authorization token for your Dash0 organization can be copied from https://app.dash0.com/settings.
       The prefix `Bearer ` must *not* be included in the value.
       Note that the value will be rendered verbatim into a Kubernetes ConfigMap object.
       Anyone with API access to the Kubernetes cluster will be able to read the value.
       Use the `secretRef` property and a Kubernetes secret if you want to avoid that.
-    * `secretRef`: Replace the value in the example above with the name of an existing Kubernetes secret in the Dash0
+    * `spec.export.dash0.secretRef`: A reference to an existing Kubernetes secret in the Dash0 operator's namespace.
-       operator's namespace.
+       See the next section for an example file that uses a `secretRef`.
        The secret needs to contain the Dash0 authorization token.
-       See below for details on how exactly the secret should be created.
+       See below for details on how exactly the secret should be created and configured.
        Note that by default, Kubernetes secrets are stored _unencrypted_, and anyone with API access to the Kubernetes
        cluster will be able to read the value.
        Additional steps are required to make sure secret values are encrypted.